manjunathrv/VSD_Advanced_Physical_Design_with_sky130nmPDK/README.md

 <img src="Images/Day_1_4b.PNG" width="600"> <br/>

 Next the synthesis step is done to generate the gate-level netlist.
+This script invokes yosys and ABC.

 ```console
 %run_synthesis